shopware/shopware/src/Docs/_new/4-how-to/210-custom-rule.md

 ## Setup

-This HowTo **does not** explain how you can create a new plugin for the Shopware platform.
+This HowTo **does not** explain how you can create a new plugin for Shopware 6.
 Head over to our [Plugin quick start guide](./../2-internals/4-plugins/010-plugin-quick-start.md) to learn creating a plugin at first.